graalvm/vscode-extensions/graalvm/README.md

 ### Native Image Building

-To get started, install the most recent GraalVM release, activate it, and add the Native Image component, as described in the [GraalVM Installation](#graalvm-installation) section.

 To build a native image version of your Java application in VS Code, do the following:

 1. Create the _launch.json_ file.
 If not already created, create a new file from the **Run and Debug** activity panel using the _create a launch.json file_ link.
 Select the **Java 8+ environment** when asked.
 2. Create the **Launch Native Image Agent & Java 8+ Application** launch configuration.
 Open the _launch.json_ file and click  **Add Configuration...** in the bottom right corner of the editor.
 Select the **GraalVM: Launch Java 8+ Application with Native Image Agent** configuration.
 Make sure to save the _launch.json_ file after editing.
 3. Select the **Launch Native Image Agent & Java 8+ Application** configuration in the **Run and Debug** activity panel.
 Click *Run Without Debugging** to start the current project.

 > Note: Do not click the **Start Debugging** action to start a project.
 The Tracing agent is not compatible with the debugger agent and running such a configuration will fail.

 4. Specify the output directory for configuration files to be generated.
-During execution, the agent interfaces with a JVM to intercept all calls that look up classes, methods, fields, resources, or request proxy accesses.
-The agent generates configuration files in JSON format which contain all intercepted dynamic accesses and will store them the output directory you specify.
+During the execution, the agent interfaces with a JVM to intercept all calls that look up classes, methods, fields, resources, or request proxy accesses.
+The agent generates configuration files containing all intercepted dynamic accesses and will store them the output directory you specify.
 When starting the project, VS Code asks to select the desired location.
 The following choices are available:
   * `META-INF/native-image` - the default location in project sources to store the configuration files
   * `/tmp` - the configuration files will be stored to the `/tmp/native-image` directory
   * Custom directory - the configuration files will be stored to the provided custom directory
 5. Generate load to the running process to invoke more code and generate the best configuration.
 6. Once all possible execution paths have been executed, terminate the process.
 At this point the Tracing agent dumps the collected configuration to the selected output directory.
 7. Go to **Terminal**, and open **New Terminal**.
-To build a native image from a Java class file in the current working directory, use the following command:
+To build a native executable from a Java class file in the current working directory, use the following command:
     ```shell
     native-image [options] class [imagename] [options]
     ```
     However, if you project is Maven or Gradle based, there are dedicated Maven or Gradle plugins to add support for building and testing native applications written in Java.
-Please refer to the following pages for build tool specific documentation:
+Please refer to the following pages for the build tool specific documentation:
     * [Gradle plugin](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html)
     * [Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html)
     If you use the Micronaut framework to create your Java project, you can build native images of Micronaut applications using the VS Code quick actions.
 Go [here](../micronaut/README.md#generate-native-images-of-micronaut-projects) to learn how.